moleculer-java/moleculer-java-mongo/README.md

 The "moleculer-java-mongo" is an asynchronous MongoDB API, specially designed for Java-based Moleculer ecosystem.
-The API can be conveniently used with the Spring Framework.
+The API can be conveniently used with the Spring Framework (but it works without Spring).
-This project is currently in "work in progress" status.

 ## Usage without Spring Framework

-The key class is "MongoDAO".
+The key Superclass is the "MongoDAO".
 All DAO objects are inherited from this Class.
 The name of the Mongo Collection can be specified by the annotation "MongoCollection".
 The functions run in non-blocking mode, so all return types are Promise: